HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 second column, headed `area`, which shows the size (in pixels).
 Let's look more closely at some the extreme values.

-Let's start with label 3 which is largest labelled nucleus.
+Let's start with label 3 which is the largest labelled nucleus.
 ![](fig/region_props_after_3.png){alt="A screenshot of the region-props dialog highlighting the largest nucleus."}
 According to the table nucleus 3 is larger than the other nuclei